-My Homemade Hamburger Helper is easy to make, requires no fancy ingredients, is ready in 30 minutes, and is a meal the whole family will love.
+My Homemade Hamburger Helper is easy to make, requires no fancy ingredients, ready in 30 minutes, and is a meal the whole family will love.
 Learn how to make hamburger helper at home for an easy weeknight dinner idea!

 One reader, Michelle, says “I had my doubts as I was making this, but it was a big hit with my picky husband and toddler.
 This is going in the weekly rotation.”